-- 1. Students must achieve a 2.75 cumulative G.P.A. and earn a "C" or better in all courses used to satisfy the A.A.T. requirements. - 2.
+- Students must achieve a 2.75 cumulative G.P.A. and earn a "C" or better in all courses used to satisfy the A.A.T. requirements.
+Some competitive colleges and universities may require a higher G.P.A. for transfer. - 2.
 Students must submit passing scores for the PRAXIS I: Academic Skills Assessment prior to the completion of the 45th credit hour.
 Praxis I is a standardized national test used to measure reading, writing, and mathematical skills and is administered in paper and pencil format six times a year.
 Scores are established by the Maryland State Department of Education and are subject to change.
-Students should have their scores sent to the college by entering code 5230 on the PRAXIS I registration form. - 3.
-Students will develop and submit a portfolio for approval.
+Students should have their scores sent to the college by entering code 5230 on the PRAX-IS I registration form.